James Madison Biography

-James Madison was born in 1751 near modern-day Port Conway, Virginia and lived with his family at Montpelier, the Madison family estate.
-Madison was well educated, graduating from the College of New Jersey (Princeton University) in 1771.
+James Madison was born in 1751 near modern-day Port Conway, Virginia, He was the son of Nelly (Conway) and James Madison, Sr. and was raised at Montpelier, the Madison family estate.
+Madison was well-educated, graduating from the College of New Jersey (Princeton University) in 1771.

 After graduation, Madison embarked on a distinguished political career.
 A supporter of American independence from Great Britain, Madison was a delegate to Virginia’s first state constitutional convention in 1776.
-In 1779, Madison was selected to represent Virginia in the Continental Congress.
+In 1779, voters selected Madison to represent Virginia in the Second Continental Congress.

-Following the Revolution, Madison played a pivotal role in the creation of the Constitution.
+Following the Revolution, Madison played a pivotal role in creating the U.S. Constitution.
 He represented Virginia at the Constitutional Convention in Philadelphia, in 1787.
 At the convention, he promoted a strong federal government, featuring a two-house legislature.

 Following the Constitutional Convention, Madison played a leading role in convincing the individual states to accept the newly proposed government.
 Along with John Jay and Alexander Hamilton, Madison published a series of articles, now known as the Federalist Papers, which advocated the Constitution’s adoption.

-Madison also served in Virginia’s ratification convention, where he was instrumental in convincing his fellow delegates to adopt the new Constitution in 1788.
-In 1789, Virginia voters elected him to the first of four consecutive terms in the United States House of Representatives.
-During his first term in Congress, Madison drafted and proposed the first version of what would eventually become know as the Bill of Rights.
+Madison also served in Virginia’s ratification convention, where he helped to convince his fellow delegates to adopt the new Constitution in 1788.
+In 1789, Virginia voters elected Madison to the first of four consecutive terms in the United States House of Representatives.
+During his first term in Congress, Madison drafted and proposed the first version of what would eventually become known as the Bill of Rights.

-Initially, Madison favored many Federalist positions, including the establishment of protective tariffs (taxes on foreign goods imported into the United States) to help reduce the national debt.
-Later, however, he began to distrust the Federalists due to their favoritism toward commercial, as opposed to agricultural, interests.
+Initially, Madison favored many viewpoints of the Federalist Party, including the establishment of protective tariffs (taxes on foreign goods imported into the United States) to help reduce the national debt.
+Later, however, he distrusted the Federalists because of their favoritism toward commercial, as opposed to agricultural, interests.

 In 1797, Madison left Congress and returned to his home in Virginia.
 For the next two years, he focused on farming, but he returned to politics in 1799 as a member of the Virginia legislature.

-In 1808, Democratic-Republican Party chose Madison as their candidate for the upcoming presidential election.
+In 1808, Democratic-Republican Party chose Madison as their candidate for the upcoming United States presidential election.
 Madison easily defeated the Federalist candidate, Charles Cotesworth Pinckney.
 During Madison’s presidency, tensions between Great Britain and France dominated foreign affairs.
-Great Britain’s continued infringements on American shipping rights as well as her attempts to inflame Native American relations in the Northwest Territory ultimately forced Madison to ask Congress for a declaration of war in 1812.
+Great Britain’s continued infringements on American shipping rights and her attempts to inflame Native American relations in the Northwest Territory ultimately forced Madison to ask Congress for a declaration of war in 1812.
 Congress complied and on June 18, 1812, Madison signed the declaration officially beginning the War of 1812.